-At the 1st meeting, the husband was a bit overbearing to his wife, which is a huge red flag to me, but she was very charming and maybe, in my mind, in need of a knight in shining armour.
+At the first meeting, the husband was quite overbearing to his wife which is a huge red flag to me, but she was very charming and maybe, in my mind anyway, in need of a knight in shining armor.

 She was also a reference that I’d met before and so, I took a chance.

-Bottom line – she nicely charmed me into making huge changes (12 Change Orders) and making me fix every tiny flaw beyond reason…and I’m very fussy.
+Bottom line – she nicely charmed me into making huge changes (12 Change Orders) and fixing every tiny flaw beyond reason …and I’m very fussy.

 The drywall was skim coated flatter than a pool table.
 The walls were painted 5 times to get the right sheen.

 The edge of the shower 1/2” glass door had a wierd shadow nobody could see.
 My glass contractor wanted to quit.

 All the gray tile grout had to be hand painted/dyed because it was slightly varied.

 My faithful tile installer said, “No f… way he was going to do anything, it was fine.
 She’s crazy.”

 He was mostly right, but technically, she wasn’t warned that gray grout has a tendency to vary in color